DeplanckeLab/SIB-ASAP-2023/README.md

 - This course is designed for beginners.
 Basic knowledge of single-cell analysis (equivalent to the SIB courses Single-cell Transcriptomics or NGS - Single-cell RNA-Seq Analysis) is required.

 **Pre-requisites - material & software**
-- This webinar will be streamed, the participants are thus required to have their own computer with an Internet connection.
+- This course will be streamed, the participants are thus required to have their own computer with an Internet connection.
 ASAP is a fully online tool, so no other installation is needed.

 <br/>